xplosionmind/tommi.space/content/jam/public/tommi.space.md

 ## Self-hosting

-By migrating [[Xplosion Server]] to a slightly more performant machine, I ended up messing up some configurations, and I also realized that my website publishing workflow was not really independent and stable.
+By migrating [[Nebuchadnezzar]] to a slightly more performant machine, I ended up messing up some configurations, and I also realized that my website publishing workflow was not really independent and stable.
 Therefore, I decided it was time to self host tommi.space.

 Details on ![[Self-hosting tommi.space]]